 This intrinsic interpretation of the learned weights enables a topographic visualisation, where the weights assigned to individual leads can be spatially mapped.
-This visualisation technique, illustrated in Fig. 10(c), can assist medical staff by highlighting which lead in the original 12-lead input signal contains the most prominent information relevant to the diagnosis.
+This visualisation technique, illustrated in Figure 10c, can assist medical staff by highlighting which lead in the original 12-lead input signal contains the most prominent information relevant to the diagnosis.

 3.5.3.
-Utilisation of conventional visualisation techniques
+Utilisation of Conventional Visualisation Techniques

 Conventional visualisation methodologies from the broader domain of deep learning offer additional ways for interpreting models which employ ECGencode.
-This includes gradient-based class activation maps, such as GradCAM (Selvaraju et al., 2020), GradCAM++ (Chattopadhay et al., 2018), ScoreCAM (Wang et al., 2020), LayerCAM (Jiang et al., 2021), as well as saliency maps, such as vanilla saliency (Simonyan et al., 2014) and SmoothGrad (Smilkov et al., 2017).
-These techniques are commonly used for ECG analysis models to provide heatmaps that indicate critical regions influencing the model's decisions (Jahmunah et al., 2022; Kim et al., 2022; Tohyama et al., 2023).
+This includes gradientbased class activation maps, such as GradCAM (Selvaraju et al., 2020), GradCAM++ (Chattopadhay et al., 2018), ScoreCAM (Wang et al., 2020), LayerCAM (Jiang et al., 2021), as well as saliency maps, such as vanilla saliency (Simonyan et al., 2014) and SmoothGrad (Smilkov et al., 2017).
+These techniques are commonly used for ECG analysis models to provide heatmaps that indicate critical regions influencing the model's decisions (Kim et al., 2022; Jahmunah et al., 2022; Tohyama et al., 2023).

 Given ECGencode's custom layers are disabled during inference, these existing techniques can be applied directly to models incorporating ECGencode.
-An application of both a SmoothGrad saliency map and a Grad-Cam++ class activation map for the same segments on a correctly classified AFib ECG by the first ECGencode model, is depicted in Fig. 10(b).
-The heatmaps generated by these methods highlight the P-wave regions in the ECG signal, an area recognised to exhibit diminished or absent activity in AFib-positive patients (Goodacre & Irons, 2002).
+An application of both a SmoothGrad saliency map and a Grad-Cam++ class activation map for the same segments on a correctly classified AFib ECG by the first ECGencode model, is depicted in Figure 10b.
+The heatmaps generated by these methods highlight the P-wave regions in the ECG signal, an area recognised to exhibit diminished or absent activity in AFib-positive patients (Goodacre and Irons, 2002).

-4. Evaluation and results
+4. Evaluation and Results

 This section evaluates ECGencode's versatility, computational efficiency, and performance across four distinct ECG classification tasks, employing ECGencode as a feature encoder in two separate deep learning models.
-Both configurations are assessed using open-source data sets and benchmarked against SOTA techniques, highlighting ECGencode's potential in real-world applications.
+Both configurations are assessed using open-source data sets and benchmarked against SOTA techniques, highlighting ECGencode's potential in realworld applications.

 4.1.
-Available data sets
+Available Data Sets

-ECGencode is evaluated using the PTB-XL (Goldberger et al., 2000; Wagner et al., 2020, 2022) and CODE-15% (Lima et al., 2021; Ribeiro et al., 2021, 2020) open-source data sets.
+ECGencode is evaluated using the PTB-XL (Wagner et al., 2020, 2022; Goldberger et al., 2000) and CODE-15% (Ribeiro et al., 2020, 2021; Lima et al., 2021) open-source data sets.
 These data sets are among the most extensive in the public domain, offering a reliable platform for assessing generalisability and benchmarking against SOTA methodologies.
 While they provide valuable insights into real-world performance, it should be noted that they cannot fully replicate the breadth of data typically available in private clinical settings.

-Both data sets are utilised in their original formats, except for perdevice normalisation and the upsampling of CODE-15% to 500 Hz to align with PTB-XL.
+Both data sets are utilised in their original formats, except for per-device normalisation and the upsampling of CODE-15% to 500Hz to align with PTB-XL.
 These preprocessing steps aim to improve the models' robustness and transferability, mitigating device-specific biases and enhancing generalisability across different ECG recording devices and data sets.

 4.1.1.
-PTB-XL data set
+PTB-XL Data Set

-The PTB-XL data set comprises 21,837 standardised 10-second 12lead ECG recordings (Goldberger et al., 2000; Wagner et al., 2020, 2022).
-Sourced from 18,885 distinct patients between October 1989 and June 1996, these recordings employ various Schiller AG ECG devices and exhibit a data shape of 12×5000 due to a 500 Hz sampling rate.
+The PTB-XL data set comprises 21,837 standardised 10second 12-lead ECG recordings (Wagner et al., 2020, 2022; Goldberger et al., 2000).
+Sourced from 18,885 distinct patients between October 1989 and June 1996, these recordings employ various Schiller AG ECG devices and exhibit a data shape of $12 \times 5,000$ due to a 500Hz sampling rate.
 On average, 1.16 ECGs per patient are present in the data set.